The Friends of the Library

 Accessibility contact for the Library: Mrs. Helen Palascak, Director of the Library at 412.831.9000, ext 247.

 1820 McLaughlin Run Road Upper St. Clair, PA 15241

 You can find great bargains every day in the Friends sales areas on both floors of the Library.

 The children’s floor Friends' shelves always have a variety of gently used materials with a range of reading levels, from board books to teen fiction.

 The Friends' slatwall area on the adult floor houses a selection of materials in very good condition, often selected for seasonal interest.

 Materials are individually priced and may be paid for at the circulation desk on that floor.

 You may also want to take a look at the display on the adult floor that showcases a large collection of paperback novels and non-fiction titles.
-Paperbacks are priced at either $.50 or $1.00 each.
+Paperbacks are priced at $1 each.